dm82m/hass-Deltasol-KM2/README.md

 #### Configuration variables

-- `username`: Username used for logging in to Resol Deltasol KM2 or DL2/DL3.
+- `username`: Username used for logging in to Resol KM2 or DL2/DL3.
-- `password`: Password used for logging in to Resol Deltasol KM2 or DL2/DL3.
+- `password`: Password used for logging in to Resol KM2 or DL2/DL3.
-- `host`: Hostname or IP address of your Resol Deltasol KM2 or DL2/DL3.
+- `host`: Hostname or IP address of your Resol KM2 or DL2/DL3.
 - `scan_interval` (Optional): Defines update frequency.
 Optional and in seconds.
 Defaults to 300 (5 min), minimum value is 60 (1 min).
 - `api_key` (Optional):  Only applicable if you are using DL2/DL3 device.
 Applies the filter defined on the DL2/DL3.
 Use the id of the DL2/DL3 defined filter here.